Cosby Actor Job-Shamed at Trader Joe’s

 Seek Legal Assistance Today

-No matter how much you earn at work, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+No matter how much you earn at work, the Working Solutions Law Firm, located in New York City, can assist you.
 Everyone deserves to have their legal rights protected in the workplace.
 If you have experienced unpaid overtime, discrimination, wrongful termination, or any other legal issues at work, we can advocate for you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.